adamsilver/fdpb/01-Register.md

 -*how you’ll check the information is accurate*
 -*how to keep the information up to date and secure*

-Every time we ask for information, we're asking users to spend time doing so.
+Every time we ask for information, we're asking users to spend more time.
 Time is the most precious resource on earth.
-We can't get it back and so we need to value user's time like we would value our own.
+We can't get it back and so we need to value our user's time like we value our own.

-In which case, *do we need to ask for their name?* If *not*, or even if we don't need it at *this* point in time, we shouldn't be asking for it within the registration form.
+### Do users need to state their name?

-Let's remove the first and last name fields, which importantly reduces the size of the form by half.
-Excellent.
-But we can do better.
+Ddo we need to ask for their name?
+If we do, do we need to ask for it now?
+Most likely, we don't need to.
+Let's remove it which reduces the size of the form by half which will almost certainly improve conversion.

-## No password registration
+### Do users need to provide a password?

 Medium.com have implemented a no password sign in[^].
 They leverage the security of email accounts by sending the user a login link.
 This would result in our registration form slimming down to a single email field.